menandmice/micetro_docs/guides/implementation/central_mssql.rst

   systemctl restart mmcentral
   systemctl status mmcentral

-If there are any database connection issues, the service will fail to start and display the relevant error message.
+In the event of any database connection problems, the service will fail to start.
+These issues will be logged in the Central stratup log, located within the Central data directory at either /var/mmsuite/mmcentral/logs or C:\ProgramData\Men and Mice\Central\logs.